 Most proposals require the signature of the applicant organization's Authorizing Organizational Representative (AOR).
-At UNT, this signature authority is held by several individuals in GCA.
-Although the PIs are required to certify the proposal in Cayuse SP, they do not hold signature authority as the AOR.
-After all proposal documents have been reviewed for completeness and accuracy, the Grants & Contracts Specialist will secure the AOR signature as required.
+At UNT, this signature authority is held by several individuals in the Division of Research & Innovation (DRI).
+Although the PI is required to certify the proposal in GRAMS, they do not hold signature authority as the AOR.
+After all proposal documents have been reviewed for completeness and accuracy, the GCA Specialist will secure the AOR signature as required.

 Some sponsors require certifications and representations that give assurance that the University is compliant with specific regulations.
 The applicant (UNT) must provide this information in the format required by the sponsor.

 As a recipient of federal funds, the University must be able to certify that it manages its activities with methods that comply with federal laws and regulations.
 These assurances, referred to as certifications and representations in grants and contracts, constitute "promises" on the part of the University that it wholly understands and will comply with the regulations.
-The applicant is not authorized to sign these documents on behalf of the University.
-The review and signatory certification of this information is the responsibility of the Office of Grants and Contracts Administration.
+The Principal Investigator is not authorized to sign these documents on behalf of the University (applicant).
+The review and signatory certification of this information is the responsibility of the Grants and Contracts Administration.
 The Certifications and Representations are signed by the AOR or designee.

 Mailing the Proposal (only when required by sponsor)

 Once the proposal has been reviewed and authorizing signatures secured, the PI is responsible for mailing (including appropriate number of copies) to the sponsor.
 When a proposal is being submitted in hard copy rather than electronically, and will be mailed, express mailed, or shipped with an overnight delivery service, the PI is encouraged to secure the routing number and evidence of pick-up and delivery.